 I use a thickened beef extract for this sauce, adding the needed richness.
 The product I use is found only in Italy, but you can use a concentrated beef gravy product such as Better Than Bullion to get the same results.

-I tasted this recipe at a restaurant in San Gimignano while traveling in Tuscany when we lived in Milan, Italy many years ago.
+I tasted this recipe at a restaurant in San Gimignano while traveling in Tuscany when we lived in Milan, Italy, many years ago.
 I really enjoyed the unique flavor of this lasagna, so when we returned from our trip to Tuscany, I worked at duplicating it in my own kitchen.
-This recipe is pretty close to the one I enjoyed so much, and I have made it often over the years, but for some reason, I had forgotten about it the past year or two.
-I came across it again recently and decided that I needed to share it again.
+This recipe is close to the one I enjoyed, and I have made it often over the years.
+For some reason, though, I had forgotten about it the past year or two.
+I recently came across it and decided I needed to share it.

 - Fresh Pasta Noodles (Store Bought or From Recipe Below)

 - 1 Cup Shredded Fresh Mozzarella